BradleyCodeU/bradleycodeu.github.io/_apcsa/ch72foreachloops/Ch72ArrayListReviewWordlists.md

   - getList() should use the following method header: private static ArrayList<String> getList(Scanner inScanner)
   - displayList() should use the following method header: private static void displayList(ArrayList<String> myList)
-  - mergeList() should use the following method header: private static ArrayList mergeLists(ArrayList list1, ArrayList list2) It should take two lists of Strings as input.
+  - mergeList() should use the following method header: private static ArrayList<String> mergeLists(ArrayList<String> list1, ArrayList<String> list2) It should take two lists of Strings as input.

 Sample Output This is a sample transcript of what your program should do.
 ```